10thony/Lawncha-Libre/README.md

-# Lawncha Libre - Landscaping Website with Booking System
+# DoneRight Landscaping TX - Landscaping Website with Booking System

 This is a project built with [Convex](https://convex.dev) as its backend.
  You can find docs about Convex with useful information like how to deploy to production [here](https://docs.convex.dev).